PhuongFX/Wine/README.md

 Using a combination of exploratory data analysis, data preprocessing, feature scaling, and K-Means clustering to clustering, and 📈visualization to identify patterns and relationships in the wine data.

+## `Usage` 🤗

+📝 Here are some example use cases for this project:

+* Wine recommendation systems: Used to develop personalized wine recommendations based on a user's taste preferences.
+* Wine classification: Used to classify wines into different categories based on their chemical constituents.
+* Quality control: Used to identify outliers and anomalies in the wine production process.

 ## `Methodology` 🔍